 The company believes in spending big on R&D to ensure its continued growth.
-They have their own in-house R&D capabilities, that focuses on delivering evolutionary green technologies that shape future mobility.
+They have their own in-house R&D capabilities, that focus on delivering evolutionary green technologies that shape future mobility.
 In FY21 Sona Comstar’s R&D spend was 5.8% of its revenues at ₹91.5 cr, compared with 1.7% and 3.3% in FY19 and FY20, respectively.
 Between 2018-2020, the company spent an aggregate expenditure of ₹157 cr on R&D.

-– Consistent financial performance with industry leading metrics:
+– Consistent financial performance with industry-leading metrics: